stonefl/stonefl.github.io/_posts/2018-02-06-install-anaconda-on-hosted-linux-server.md

 # added by Anaconda3 5.0.1 installer
 export PATH="/home/lf/anaconda3/bin:$PATH"
 ```
 When you’re done editing the file, type CTRL + X to exit and y to save changes.

-Anaconda is now removed from your server.
+Then Anaconda is now removed from your server.